You are welcome to my unbiased review on Kangot, particularly if you are wondering Is Kangot A Scam?

 Is Kangot A Scam – What Is The Purpose Of The Company?

-Taking a honest look at the business, Kangot has no products or services for retail sale, the only products affiliates can market is the Kangot affiliate membership itself.
+Taking an honest look at the business, Kangot has no products or services for retail sale, the only products affiliates can market is the Kangot affiliate membership itself.

 This is a HUGE warning sign.

-However, I did not come across any information about the founders, CEO, or people running
+However, I did manage to find some information about one of the founders or people running